 Mexico: ¿Cuántas veces han ido a la biblioteca esta semana?

 Pronunciation is another distinct difference between the 2 varieties of Spanish.
 In Spain there are 3 types of pronunciation; distinción, el seseo and el ceceo.
 Most of Spain uses distinción while in Mexico only seseo is used.

 In the map below you’ll see the regions of Spain where each type of pronunciation is used.

-The letter “s” is pronounced /s/ and the letters “c” and “z” is pronounced as /θ/, therefore as “th” in the word “thing” in English.
-For example, the words “casa” and “caza” is pronounced as /kasa/ and /kaθa/.
+The letter “s” is pronounced /s/.
+The letters “c” and “z” are pronounced as /θ/ (“th” in the word “thing” in English).
+For example, the words “casa” and “caza” are pronounced as /kasa/ and /kaθa/.